FieryCod/holy-lambda/doc/1-02-getting-started.md

    cd holy-lambda-example && bb stack:sync
    ```

    The first sync is not always successful.
-If this is the case check the following:
+If this is the case check the following:  ** link to troubleshooting
 - Is Docker running?
 - Run `bb stack:purge` and run `bb stack:sync` once again
 - If this still fails, run `bb stack:doctor` for diagnostic information